CN-10 Cable Cutter Adjustment

 This article will discuss the adjustment of the CN-10.
 There have been several generations of the CN-10, and the concepts below apply to all.

 Cable cutters rely upon correct adjustment to keep the cutting blades operating properly.
 If the tool is not cutting correctly it may need adjustment.
+The handle that is adjacent to the screw head is not threaded.
 The handle that is adjacent to the locknut is threaded.
-The nut locks against this handle.
-The handle that is adjacent to the screw head is not threaded.
 Adjustments are made from screw head side after loosening locknut.

 Test cutter on cable and housing.